sordina/learning-llvm/resources/markdown/X-04-Intro-Exercise.md

 In Haskell you can define a variable with the `=` sign.

-These can be used in a top-level definition (no-indentation):
+Variables can be defined at the top-level (no-indentation):

 ~~~{data-language=haskell}
 my_variable = 1